Signiant/azure-instance-auditor/README.md

 This takes inputs of Azure app credentials of app_client_id, app_client_secret, app_tenant_id, scans through all Azure regions, and will output the total number in each region, and number of each unique instance name.

 **Usage:**
-The cred_file is under secret server.
-Look for 'Azure credential to execute vm-audit-application' put the cred.json at the same directory as the audit.py is located before running the docker cli in the next step\
+The cred_file is azure credential file.Put the cred.json at the same directory as the audit.py is located before running the docker cli in the next step\
 For additional control, the audit.py script can also take in client id/secret/tenant id. the credentials must be corresponding with the environment (dev/prod)

 optional arguments:  \